efeefe/is/sites/is.efeefe.me/pages/03.stuff/fbr/post-fab/item.md

 - If you are already involved with any kind of material reuse initiative, please help our project on the material valuer curriculum by filling out [this survey](https://forms.gle/ArxtMa3YLewLkt358).
 It's fast, most questions are optional, and it would be great to have your take on it.
 - I'm available to discuss these and other topics - here's my [LinkedIn profile](https://www.linkedin.com/in/felipefonseca/), and a [zcal to book calls](https://zcal.co/i/TtAvqmhK).
 - For more on repair, reuse and upcycling and multiple other versions of most of my arguments above, check the [Reuse City wiki](https://wiki.reuse.city).

+---

+> This text was also published on [LinkedIn](https://www.linkedin.com/pulse/post-fab-reuse-academy-felipe-schmidt-fonseca-ph-d-q11ee/).